 In a pan over medium heat, sauté the garlic for 1 to 2 minutes until fragrant.

-Add the black beans and taco seasoning along with 1/2 cup of water.
-Cook for 5 to 7 minutes, stirring frequently, until the beans are soft and flavorful.
+Add the black beans (or beyond meat) and taco seasoning along with 1/2 cup of water.
+Cook for 5 to 7 minutes, stirring frequently, until the beans or beyond meat are soft and flavorful.
 Lightly mash with the back of a spoon for a chunky texture.

 Lay 6 of the tortilla wraps slightly overlapping across the prepared sheet pan so they cover the base and hang over the sides.
 Place the remaining 1 tortilla in the center to fully cover the bottom, reserving the final tortilla to close the top.